darbyjohnston/toucan/README.md

 toucan-render Transition.otio Transition.mov -vcodec MJPEG
 ```

+Audio tracks are rendered with the video and written into the movie.
+The audio
+in the media of video clips is mixed in as well.
+* `-acodec pcm_s16le`: Set the audio codec.
+Possible values: aac, flac,
+pcm_f32le, pcm_s16le, pcm_s24le
+* `-arate 48000`: Set the audio sample rate.
+* `-achannels 2`: Set the audio channel count.
+* `-afile output.wav`: Write the audio to a separate file, for when the video
+is sent over a pipe.
+* `-no_audio`: Render the video only.

 Raw images can be sent to FFmpeg as either the y4m format or raw video.

 Example command line using the y4m format: